 The goal of Review of Ophthalmology is to provide highly pertinent, practical advice and information to ophthalmologists in an easily accessible format.

 We ask our authors to keep this in mind when they agree to publish an article with the magazine as the style we use is unique to our publication.
-Please keep in mind that all articles will undergo an editing process so that the tone of the article meshes with our goal of a user-friendly publication.
+Please keep in mind that all articles will undergo an extensive editing process so that the tone of the article meshes with our goal of a user-friendly publication.
 However, the editors will always strive to preserve the author’s accuracy and “voice” during the editing process.

 A Few General Guidelines for Review Articles: